 "This was the first time such bacteria were collected in situ in an extreme environment like an alkaline hot spring," said Mohamed.

-To achieve this, Mohamed invented a cheap portable and highly heat resistant potentiostat.
-A potentiostat is an electronic device required to control a three-electrode cell.
+Collecting these microbes was no easy task.
+Mohamed invented a cheap portable and highly heat-resistant potentiostat — an electronic device required to control the electrodes that were submerged in the pools.

 The researchers left the electrodes in the water for 32 days.
 In the end, the experiment succeeded in capturing the bacteria in their natural and optimum environment.